To consider an application to grant a hackney carriage driver licence

 The Applicant was in attendance.

-The applicant had provided their DVLA driving licence which had showed 12 penalty points.
 The applicant had asked that the Panel consider the application and the extenuating circumstances.

 The Licensing and Compliance Officer and the applicant left the meeting while the Panel considered the application.